 Hyperinflation Game: The power in “Playing”

-For some years now, game-based learning has played an important role in education.
-As a student, I certainly recognise that what students really want, is gain the knowledge in more interactive and engaging way.
-There are several dynamic methods of teaching and learning, such as online training, among others.
+For some years now, game-based learning has played an essential role in education.
+As a student, I recognise that what students really want is to learn more interactively and engagingly.

-I created a ‘Venezuelan’s hyperinflation game’.
-I gratefully acknowledge Rafael Araujo and Dr Neil Stott’s help designing and delivering the hyperinflation game workshops, first delivered at the ARU’s Global Week 2019.
+With this I mind, I set about creating the 'Venezuelan's hyperinflation game'.
+I gratefully acknowledge ARU Alumni Rafael Araujo and Prof Neil Stott's help designing and delivering the hyperinflation game workshops.

 Book the game for your University, and help us by spreading the word!

 The game is an interactive crash course on the principles behind the crisis.
 Its purpose is to demonstrate how hyperinflation works and what has caused it in Venezuela and provide a space for students to reflect on the consequences that are unleashed by poor management of a nation's economic policies.

 Through a play-role, participants use real 'Bolivares' (Venezuelan bills) and budget lists to experience the daily life decisions that many Venezuelans make to navigate hyperinflation - through the high prices and shortage of goods and services.